All About BudgetsDebtAchieving Financial Independence Free From Consumerism

 This is not about boats, flashy cars, and mansions in private neighborhoods.

-A simple financial plan is detailing how you plan to achieve goals so you don’t have to always worry about money.
+A simple financial plan details how you plan to achieve goals so you don’t have to worry about money constantly.

 Having no debt is a great thing.
-I don’t have to worry much at all every month but I certainly still track every step of the way.
+I don’t have to worry much every month, but I still track every step of the way.

-The retirees who are facing massive loss over Covid-19 are a great example of how you can plan and it could backfire.
+The retirees facing massive losses over COVID-19 are a great example of how you can plan, and it could backfire.

-That alone should be enough reason to have a plan B, C, or even D when it comes to your future livelihood.
+That alone should be enough reason to have a plan B, C, or even D regarding your future livelihood.

 Focus On Making More Money

-If you’re not happy with how much money you earn find ways that you can earn a bit extra cash.
+If you’re unhappy with how much money you earn, find ways to earn a bit extra cash.

-Bloggers can earn millions of dollars based on their audience, products, and personality.
+Bloggers can earn millions based on their audience, products, and personality.

 You may enjoy spending time with seniors and opt to take them grocery shopping or spend time with them for cash.

-There are plenty of families who are looking for companions for their loved ones.
+Plenty of families are looking for companions for their loved ones.

-On your days off you could provide such services that are fairly simple and fun at the same time.
+On your days off, you could provide relatively simple and fun services.

-Alternatively, ask your boss for a raise by writing a letter to him/her and set up a meeting.
+Alternatively, ask your boss for a raise by writing a letter to them and setting up a meeting.

 Achieving Financial Independence With A Budget

-If you spend less on what you don’t need you’ll have more to spend on what you do need.
+If you spend less on what you don’t need, you’ll have more to spend on what you need.

 Every financial guru will teach you that you need a budget to understand your money.

-They are not wrong however you need to find a budget that works with your lifestyle.
+They are not wrong; however, you must find a budget that suits your lifestyle.

-What I’m saying is that budgets aren’t all created equal and what you want from it matters the most.
+I’m saying that budgets aren’t all created equal, and what you want from them matters the most.

-Perhaps carrying envelopes of cash is not your thing nor is stashing money in jars just to control spending.
+Perhaps carrying cash envelopes is not your thing, nor is stashing money in jars to control spending.

-You may go through a few types of budgets to find the right fit so don’t let that discourage you.
+You may go through a few budgets to find the right fit, so don’t let that discourage you.

 Some of you may prefer old-school pencil and eraser budgets comparable to going into the bank to complete transactions.